-A "venture fund" to keep UW CSE at the forefront!
+A "venture fund" to keep the Paul G. Allen School at the forefront!

 Endowed Chairs, Endowed Professorships, Endowed Fellowships, and Endowed Scholarships are awarded to specific individuals - highly meritorious faculty, graduate students, and undergraduate students - to provide recognition and support.

 The Endowment for Innovation and Leadership fulfills a different but equally critical role.
-This "pooled endowment" (contributions from many individuals) provides funding that the CSE Chair uses to invest in initiatives that have the promise of significantly increasing UW CSE's innovativeness and competitiveness in any of its three critical missions of education, research, and service.
+This "pooled endowment" (contributions from many individuals) provides funding that the Director of the Paul G. Allen School uses to invest in initiatives that have the promise of significantly increasing the Allen School's innovativeness and competitiveness in any of its three critical missions of education, research, and outreach.
 In recent years, discretionary funding of this type has been used:

 - to launch new Capstone Design Courses in the undergraduate program